ssilverman/QNEthernet/README.md

 Similar to [UDP buffering](#udp-receive-buffering), if raw frames come in at a faster rate than they are consumed, some may get dropped.
+To help mitigate this, the receive queue size can be adjusted with the `EthernetFrame.setReceiveQueueSize(size)` function.
+The default queue size is 1 and the minimum size is also 1 (if a zero is passed in then 1 will be used instead).

-To help mitigate this, the `QNETHERNET_FRAME_QUEUE_SIZE` macro can be set to a size >= 1.
-Its default is 1, meaning any new frames will cause any existing frame to get dropped.
-If it's set to 2 then there will be space for one additional frame for a total of 2 frames, and so on.
+For a size of 1, any new frames will cause any existing frame to get dropped.
+If the size is 2 then there will be space for one additional frame for a total of 2 frames, and so on.

 ## How to implement VLAN tagging